samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 ### Commonalities for all comparison slots

-All comparison slots can optionally be given an expression that will be assumed is their LHS or _"Left Hand Side"_ argument which replaces the first child argument if specified.
-Below is an example for the **[mte]** slot, but all comparison slots works the same way.
+All comparison slots can optionally be given an expression that will be assumed to be their LHS argument, or _"Left Hand Side"_ argument, that if given will replace the first child argument.
+Below is an example for the **[mte]** slot, but all comparison slots works similarly.

 ```
 .src1:int:7